-A newborn with G6PD deficiency can be born with jaundice and might have this test if symptoms such as dark urine, pale stools, and increasing bilirubin levels continue after the second week of life.
+A newborn with G6PD deficiency can be born with jaundice.
+A baby might have this test if symptoms such as dark urine, pale stools, and increasing bilirubin levels continue after the second week of life.

 What other tests might I have along with this test?

-If you have only a mild to moderate deficiency and you have an important reason to take a drug that will trigger hemolysis, your health care provider may offer you a low dose of the trigger drug and monitor your blood count closely.
+If you have only a mild to moderate deficiency and you have an important reason to take a medicine that will trigger hemolysis, your healthcare provider may offer you a low dose of the trigger medicine and monitor your blood count closely.
 The monitoring test is called a complete blood count.

 What do my test results mean?